stvkoch/Simple-node/README.markdown

 ## Run example

-This code is really functional.
+This code is really useful.

  Frontend folder contain you own routes and server, you can add your View and Helper-Model layer